64-bit vs 32-bit - FAQ

 Can I use ReWire with the 64-bit version of Live?

-Yes, ReWire (with Live as either master or slave) works properly.
+Yes, ReWire (with Live as either Host or Device) works properly.
 Both Live and the other ReWire program need to be running in 64-bit mode.

 Can Live Sets, Live Clips, and device presets made in the 32-bit version of Live be opened in the 64-bit version of Live?